primitivefinance/primitive-dodoc/README.md

 ## 📝 Usage

-The only thing you have to do is to comment your Solidity contracts using [NatSpec](https://docs.soliditylang.org/en/v0.8.9/natspec-format.html) format, more or less like this:
+The only thing you have to do is to comment your Solidity contracts using [NatSpec](https://docs.soliditylang.org/en/v0.8.9/natspec-format.html) format.
+For example, given the following function:

 ```solidity
 /// @notice Does another thing when the function is called.